Bouvardia

 Purchasing hints: Purchase when just one or two flowers are opening on each stem.

 Conditioning: Remove all foliage that will be below the water line.
-Cut under water with a sharp knife.
-Hydrate in a solution of warm water and commercial floral preservative / floral food for two hours before storage or usage.
+Cut two inches off of the stem ends with a sharp knife.
+Hydrate in a solution of water and commercial floral food for two hours before storage or usage.

 Additional notes: Bouvardia is chill sensitive, so avoid cool temperatures.
 It is also susceptible to wilting and leaf yellowing.
-These problems can generally be avoided by proper conditioning, good sanitation and the use of a floral preservative / floral food.
+These problems can generally be avoided by proper conditioning, good sanitation and the use of a commercial floral food.
+Cutting under water is very important for this species as one way to rid the stems of air.